 If you’re finding it difficult to get back into full-time employment, why not consider contracting jobs or project-based work?

-Contracting jobs give you the opportunity to work on different projects which can help refresh your skills and knowledge that might have become rusty while you were on a career break.
+Contracting jobs benefit you by giving you the opportunity to work on different projects which can help refresh your skills and knowledge that might have become rusty while you were on a career break.
 In the process of refreshing your skills, you may also gain new ones that you can transfer to your next full-time job.

 Compared to full-time jobs with an endless to-do list, project-based contract work tends to have fixed deliverables and outputs, making them more manageable.
 It is also easier for you to negotiate for shorter working hours, especially if you’re a parent who needs more time to care for your children.